iiab/iiab/roles/nginx/README.md

       * minetest [*]
       * openvpn
       * pbx [*]
+      * phpmyadmin [*, requires Apache for now, as in Section 3.]
       * transmission [*]

-[*] The 4 above starred roles could use improvement, as of 2020-05-17.
+[*] The 6 above starred roles could use improvement, as of 2020-05-20.